Scale your business with our modular plugins.

 1.3.1.
 What is a PayPal Sandbox Account?

-A sandbox is a testing environment that is provided by a system (preferably software) without any cost.
-It allows you to build or test various functionalities of the system before you make them live on your website.
-This helps you find issues and fix them to make sure everything works properly.
+A sandbox is a testing environment provided by a system (preferably software) at no cost.
+It allows you to build or test various system functionalities before deploying them live on your website.
+This helps you identify and resolve issues to ensure everything works properly.

-PayPal also provides you with a sandbox to test on your website, but to use it you need to create a sandbox account from their developer website.
-So before you can test WooCommerce orders on your store, let’s see how to create the PayPal Sandbox account.
+PayPal also provides a sandbox for testing on your website, but to use it, you need to create a sandbox account on their developer website.
+So, before you can test WooCommerce orders on your store, let’s see how to create the PayPal Sandbox account.

 1.3.2.
 Create a PayPal Sandbox Account